Shaun White: 2006 Winter Olympics

 At the 2006 Winter Olympics, White won gold in the half-pipe.
 After his first run in qualifications, White was almost out of competition, scoring only 37.7.
 On his second run, he recorded a score of 45.3.
 In the finals, White recorded a score of 46.8 (50 is the highest possible score) to win.
 Fellow American Danny Kass won the silver with a points total of 44.0.

 2008

 Executing a near-flawless second run, White captured his third consecutive snowboard halfpipe title at the 2008 U.S. Open Snowboarding Championships to go along with his third US Open slopestyle competition.
 This followed White's win at the 25th (2007) Burton US Open, where he placed third in slopestlyle and first in the halfpipe.
 At the 2007 Open, White was also crowned the first "Burton Global Open Champion".
 His take for the event was $100,000 (Global Open Champ), $20,000 (1st Place Halfpipe), $90,000 (3rd Place Slopestyle), and a new Corvette.

-On November 16, 2008, White released his first video game, Shaun White Snowboarding, in North America (November 14, 2008, in Europe).
-Shaun White Snowboarding was the 20th-best-selling game of December 2008 in the United States.